nvdaaddons/DevGuide/readme.md

 <title>NVDA add-on Development Guide</title>

-# NvDA Add-on Development Guide
+# NVDA Add-on Development Guide

-Welcome to NVDA add-on Development Guide.
-This is the one-stop guide on how NvDA add-ons are developed, as well as explaining some useful code segments from NvDA core source code useful when writing add-ons.
+Welcome to NVDA Add-on Development Guide.
+This is the one-stop guide on how NVDA add-ons are developed, as well as explaining some useful code segments from NVDA core source code useful when writing add-ons.

-For more information on NVDA development, please visit [NvDA Community Development page][1].
+For more information on NVDA development, please visit [NVDA Community Development page][1].
 Be sure to go over [NVDA Developer Guide][2] to familiarize yourself with key terms and basics on getting started with add-on development.

 ## Audience ##

-This guide is designed for both beginners who are new to Python and/or NVDA development in general, as well as experts and power users and programmers who are familiar with Python or other programming languages and/or familiar with NvDA source code structure.
+This guide is designed for both beginners who are new to Python and/or NVDA development in general, as well as experts, power users and programmers who are familiar with Python or other programming languages and/or familiar with NVDA source code structure.

 If you are new to NVDA add-on or core development, we recommend that you get to know Python first, as it gives necessary programming background for understanding the rest of the guide.
-If you are a Python programmer but are new to NvDA development, please checkout NVDA development Guide and Design Overview document, both of which can be found on the NVDA Community website.
+If you are a Python programmer but are new to NVDA development, please checkout NVDA development guide and Design Overview document, both of which can be found on the NVDA Community website.

 ### Authors, contributions and copyright ###

 This guide was originally written by Joseph Lee and is shaped by NVDA user and developer community.
 We welcome your feedback and contribution.

-Copyright: NVDA is copyright 2006-2013 NV Access.
+Copyright: NVDA is copyright 2006-2014 NV Access.
 Microsoft Windows, Microsoft Office, Win32 API and other MS products are copyright Microsoft Corporation.
 IAccessible package is copyright IBM and Linux Foundation.
 Python is copyright Python Foundation.
 Other products mentioned are copyrighted by authors of these products.

 ## System requirements ##

 To create an add-on for NVDA, please make sure the following system requirements are met:

 * A version of NVDA is available on your computer (either a portable or installed version will work, but we strongly recommend that you install a copy of NVDA on your development computer).
-Download NVDA from NV access page at http://www.nvaccess.org.
+Download NVDA from NV Access page at http://www.nvaccess.org.
 * Python 2.7 series, version 2.7.6 32-bit for Windows: <http://www.python.org/download/releases/2.7.6/>
 * SCons 2, version 2.3.0 for generating add-on packages: <http://www.scons.org/>
 * Markdown 2.0.1 or later for generating add-on documentation: <https://pypi.python.org/pypi/Markdown/2.0.1>
 * GNU Gettext package for Windows for message localization support.
 The build can be found at: <http://gnuwin32.sourceforge.net/downlinks/gettext.php>
  * Once downloaded, copy both exe files to your add-on development folder.
 * Git 1.7.9 or later if you wish to upload the add-on to a repository such as Bitbucket (optional, see below).
 You can use various Git clients, such as Git Bash, Cygwin's Git, Tortoise Git and so forth.
-* The NVDA Community Add-on template for ease of add-on file and folder packaging and management (optional; [click here][3] to download the add-on template).
+* The NVDA Community Add-on Template for ease of add-on file and folder packaging and management (optional; [click here][3] to download the add-on template).
 * Additional Python modules or dependencies for your add-on.

 ## What are add-ons? ##

-An add-on is an additional package that extends NvDA's functionality or support for programs.
+An add-on is an additional package that extends NVDA's functionality or support for programs.
 This may include adding global features, enhancing support for an application or adding support for newer braille displays or speech synthesizers.

 Currently, the following add-on modules are supported.
 Note that an add-on may include more than one add-on modules such as a global plugin and a speech synthesizer packaged into one add-on.